List of songs in Guitar Hero Live: Added songs

-New songs have been added to GHTV on a regular weekly basis with approximately six new songs a week since the game's release.
-While some songs are directly added to the on-demand and curated lineup, several other songs are introduced to GHTV through Premium Shows, typically offering three songs by a single artist or within a musical theme.
-Some Premium Shows, such as those for Avenged Sevenfold or Fall Out Boy, use songs and footage taken live from the band's current tour.
+New songs were added to GHTV on a regular weekly basis with approximately six new songs a week since the game's release.
+While some songs were directly added to the on-demand and curated lineup, several other songs were introduced to GHTV through Premium Shows, typically offering three songs by a single artist or within a musical theme.
+Some Premium Shows, such as those for Avenged Sevenfold or Fall Out Boy, used songs and footage taken live from ongoing tours.

-A player can access a Premium Show either through playing specific songs already in the GHTV catalog or through microtransactions.
-Completing Premium Shows can earn the player in-game rewards such as a decorative item for their player card or on-screen fretboard.
-The week after their introduction, these songs are added to the on-demand playlist, and after another week enter into the GHTVs rotation of songs.
+A player could access a Premium Show either through playing specific songs already in the GHTV catalog or through microtransactions.
+Completing Premium Shows could earn the player in-game rewards, such as a decorative item for their player card or on-screen fretboard.
+The week after their introduction, these songs were added to the on-demand playlist, and after another week entered into the GHTVs rotation of songs.
 At the release of Guitar Hero Live, Activision announced plans to add 70 new songs to GHTV before the end of 2015.

-Between August 2017 and April 2018, only one song was added to GHTV and on 3 June 2018, Activision confirmed that the servers will be shut down 1 December 2018.
+Between August 2017 and April 2018, only one song was added to GHTV and on 3 June 2018, Activision confirmed that the servers would be shut down 1 December 2018.

-The following table lists songs that have been added to GHTV since launch, including those released through Premium Shows and those directly added to the service.
+The following table lists songs that were added to GHTV since launch, including those released through Premium Shows and those directly added to the service.